VDA5050/VDA5050/VDA5050_EN.md

 #### 6.6.4.4 Clearing the order

-In response to one of the following events, not triggered by Master Control, the vehicle has to stop executing the current order:
+In response to one of the following events, not triggered by master control, the vehicle has to stop executing the current order:

 - The vehicle is changing the operating mode to 'MANUAL', 'STARTUP', 'SERVICE' or 'TEACHIN' (see also [6.12.6 Operating Mode](#6126-operating_mode)).
 - The vehicle cannot determine its position anymore.